-The PWIT shows up as a standard large-$n$ limit for combinatorial optimization problems on the complete graph $K_n$ (see the excellent survey paper by \citet{aldous2004omp} for details of how).
-Our case is no exception; as one consequence of our study, we obtain novel proofs of the main results of \cite{mcdiarmid97mst}, about the early behaviour of Prim's algorithm on $K_n$ with i.i.d.~uniform weights.
-Our main results, however, link invasion percolation on the PWIT with the Poisson {\em incipient infinite cluster} -- IIC, for short -- constructed for general critical branching processes by \citet{kesten1986subdiffusive}, but earlier in the Poisson case by \citet{grimmett1980random}.
-The Poisson IIC is, informally, a critical Poisson Galton-Watson tree -- $\pgw(1)$, for short -- conditioned to be infinite.
+The PWIT shows up as a standard large-$n$ limit for combinatorial optimization problems on the complete graph $K_n$; see the excellent survey paper by Aldous and Steele~\cite{aldous2004omp} for details of how.
+Our case is no exception; as one consequence of our study, we obtain novel proofs of the main results of~\cite{mcdiarmid97mst}, about the early behavior of Prim's algorithm on $K_n$ with i.i.d. uniform weights.
+Our main results, however, link invasion percolation on the PWIT with the Poisson \textit{incipient infinite cluster}---IIC, for short---constructed for general critical branching processes by Kesten \cite {kesten1986subdiffusive}, but earlier in the Poisson case by Grimmett \cite{grimmett1980random}.
+The Poisson IIC is, informally, a~critical Poisson Galton--Watson tree---$\pgw(1)$, for short---conditioned to be infinite.
 There are at least two natural ways to formalize this statement, but they both yield the same limiting construction, which we now describe.
-Start with a single, one-way infinite path, then make each node of the path the root of an independent copy of $\pgw(1)$.
-The resulting infinite tree is the Poisson IIC, which we denote by $\st_{\IIC}$.
+Start with a~single, one-way infinite path, and then make each node of the path the root of an independent copy of $\pgw(1)$.
+The resulting infinite tree is the Poisson IIC, which we denote by $\st _{\IIC}$.